haraka/Haraka/docs/plugins/relay.md

 [MTAs](http://en.wikipedia.org/wiki/Mail_transfer_agent) generally only accept mail for _local_ domains they can deliver to.
 In Haraka, the `rcpt_to.*` plugins usually decide which domains and/or email addresses are deliverable.
 By default, everything else is rejected.

-*Relaying* is when a MTA accepts mail that is destined elsewhere.
+**Relaying** is when a MTA accepts mail that is destined elsewhere.
 Back in the day (1980s), most MTAs permitted open relaying.
-Soon spammers abused our open relays (1990s) and spoiled the party.
+Soon spammers abused our open relays (1990s) and left us with soiled mail queues.
 Now nearly all MTAs have relaying disabled and [MUAs](http://en.wikipedia.org/wiki/Mail_user_agent) are required to use a [MSA](http://en.wikipedia.org/wiki/Message_submission_agent) to relay.
 Most MTAs (including Haraka) have MSA features and can serve both purposes.

 This **relay** plugin provides Haraka with options for managing relay permissions.